I need human help to enter verification code (office hours only)

 Happening Now

-The words "No One Deserves to go Hungry" are centered over a light blue backgroundMAZON: No One Deserves to be Hungry Postcard Campaign — Mazon, the Jewish Response to Hunger, has launching a national postcard campaign to flood the U.S. Department of Agriculture (USDA) with messages demanding protection for basic needs programs that help our neighbors put food on the table.
+The words "No One Deserves to go Hungry" are centered over a light blue backgroundMAZON: Postcard Campaign extended — Mazon, the Jewish Response to Hunger, has launched a national postcard campaign to flood the U.S. Department of Agriculture (USDA) with messages demanding protection for basic needs programs that help our neighbors put food on the table.

 Each postcard will represent 1,000 people experiencing hunger.
-The goal: 47,000 postcards delivered to Secretary of Agriculture Brooke Rollins with a simple message: No one deserves to go hungry.
+The goal: 47,000 postcards delivered to the Secretary of Agriculture with a simple message: No one deserves to go hungry.
 No exceptions.

 Wellwood Partnership

-We are pleased to announce a new partnership with Wellwood International School, located just down Smith Avenue from BHC.
+We have partnered with Wellwood International School, located just down Smith Avenue from BHC.
 Wellwood serves about 360 students—from over 30 countries—in grades kindergarten through 5.

 As an official "Community School" within Baltimore County, Wellwood collaborates with a wide range of organizations in the area to ensure families have the support they need, including access to health and social services.
 These schools, in turn, become a neighborhood center for not only the education of young children, but the nurturing of whole communities.